 - Check you pay advice; it will tell you what union you’re a part of.

 Part-time or full-time does not affect your membership in CUPE 30.
 All dues paying members are seen as equal when initiated into the local.

 CUPE 30 represents you in all matters relating to your contracted position.

 To vote in a Union election you need to be an initiated member of our local.

 In the 1946 supreme court decision, judge Irvin Rand ruled that employees that are covered by a collective agreement should pay dues to their local, however, their union cannot force them to join.
 Members must choose to join (initiate) into on the union may vote in the election.

 While all dues paying members are members of our union.
 To vote in the internal proceedings of the union you must choose to opt-in to being a member of the local.
-This is done through filling out a registration form and making a payment of $2.
+This is done through filling out an Initiation form and making a payment of $1.
 This is meant to symbolise your commitment to abiding by the rules of our local.

 Once you have completed your paperwork, your name will be put forward at the next general meeting to be decided by the membership.